Surgeons Can Do Autopsies If They Want

 - Body of Proof, a neurosurgeon becomes a pathologist practically overnight.

-- Inverted in Crossing Jordan, where coroner Doctor Macy is almost forced into performing a sick surgical procedure on a captive boy by a psycho, despite vehemently claiming he can't do it, at least not well.
+- Inverted when coroner Doctor Macy is almost forced into performing a sick surgical procedure on a captive boy by a psycho, despite vehemently claiming he can't do it, at least not well.

 - Scully from The X-Files.
 Ironically, her specialty is autopsy, but she does a lot of other medical areas when the plot demands so.